 We claim copyright and trademark protection for proprietary documentation for our products and a variety of branding marks.
-We have registered "Silicon Motion" and its logo (a three-dimensional cube depiction of the letters "SM"), FCI, the FCI logo, the Shannon Systems logo, "PCIe-RAID," "DIRECT-IO," "airRF," "basicRF," "ezRF," "ezSYS," "powerRF," "twinRF," "zipRF," "zipSYS," "VirtualZero," "SSDLifeGuard," "SSDLifeSaver," "TurboMLC," "FerriSSD," "Ferri-eMMC," and "NANDXtend" as trademarks in the United States, Taiwan, and other countries.
+We have registered "Silicon Motion" and its logo (a three-dimensional cube depiction of the letters "SM"), FCI, the FCI logo, the Shannon Systems logo, "PCIe-RAID," "DIRECT-IO," "Hyper-IO," "airRF," "basicRF," "ezRF," "ezRYS," "powerRF," "twinRF," "zipRF," "zipSYS," "VirtualZero," "SSDLifeGuard," "SSDLifeSaver," "TurboMLC," "FerriSSD," "Ferri-eMMC," "Bigtera," the Bigtera logo, the CAT logo, and "NANDXtend" as trademarks in the United States, Taiwan, and other countries.